 Now that 2022 is coming to a close, it’s time to remember those lessons from the past few years and shift our focus to the future.
 Here are some things to keep in mind for 2023:

 We are still feeling the impacts of 2020.
 And while progress has been made, we still have a long way to go to make a full recovery.

 That said, we are on the road to recovery.
 So it’s best to focus on that and use that mentality when investing.
 Think long-term, not right now.
 Just know that the country still faces many challenges ahead.

 As we go forward, it’s going to be essential to have a long-term focus.
 Like previous years, we don’t know if we will see a sudden drop in the market.
 For people expecting nothing but positive news this year and beyond, that might be a shock.
 So it’s important to stay diversified and resilient to market ups and downs.

 This needs to translate to your investment strategy, too.
 If you’re thinking short-term and buying stocks that are hot or even investing in something like cryptocurrency, make sure you balance that out with several long-term investments like index funds, blue-chip stocks, bonds, etc.

 One way to manage this passively (and remove the worry) is to choose a robo-advisor like Wealthfront.
 Wealthfront allows you to select a risk tolerance and it will craft a portfolio of low-cost ETFs for you, then manage it on your behalf.
 Wealthfront also has a Cash Account that you can use as a checking account, so they can be an all-in-one bank if you want.

 Stick to the Basics

-My advice, take it or leave it, is to stick to the basics of investing, especially this year.
+My advice, take it or leave it, is to stick to the basics of investing.
 For me, that means investing in low-cost ETFs and index funds.
 Yes, it’s boring, but choosing a more basic, passive investment approach allows you to do a few things: